s-ritik16n/wordnetdb/README.md

 # wordnetdb
-wordnet data sets extracted from nltk wordnet
+This project contains wordnet data sets extracted from nltk wordnet

+Use `mysqldump` to save database files to database